top of page

 I heart knitting very much!!!

 I love handling natural fibres in beautiful colours - dyed and undyed.
 I love working with wooden knitting needles and watching my projects grow - one stitch at a time.
 I get so excited when my garments grow from a few tentative stitches to a full work of art.
 The best thing is - I get to wear them.
 And I can choose whichever colour I want to have in my life at the time - whether while creating or later while wearing the garment.
+Or they could be decorating your dinner table and be admired by all your family members and visitors!

 The idea is that as long as you are enjoying your crafty skill and find moments of total happiness and presence while creating, it doesn't matter what exactly you do.
 It could be drawing, furniture repairing or making pottery.
 Or even gardening - you can plant tiny seeds and watch them bloom/grow into their full potential.
 And then again, it could be some sort of stitch craft - embroidery, crocheting, sewing or knitting.
 After all, even celebrities are seen knitting in public.

-Knitting
+Knitting is medicine

 The research on the therapeutic benefits of knitting especially is very extensive.
 The positive effects can range from lifting depression and anxiety to reducing blood pressure and chronic pain.
 Some people use craft to help with weight management or even addiction.
 Reducing stress is the number one benefit.